Jump down to:

 • Without curiosity, there is no development, maturing, or improving (let’s say these equal learning).

-• The Feldenkrais Method stimulates the learning process by creating an environment within which our natural curiosity is cultivated and oriented toward specific human functions on which action is built.
+• The Feldenkrais Method stimulates the learning process by creating an environment in which our natural curiosity is cultivated and oriented toward specific human functions on which action is built.

 • Our attention is brought simply and quietly to explore our own movements and sensations without force, judgment, imposition, or willpower.